jodydahmer/bg_maps/readme.md

 Check out our previous work at Beargrassthunder.com (link[https://www.beargrassthunder.com])

+The javascript file

-We are focusing on the Kentucky cities of Bowling Green and Louisville.
+We are focusing on the Kentucky city of Bowling Green and Louisville.